hevey/ProxmoxKit/README.md

-# ProxmoxKit v0.1
+# ProxmoxKit

-A modern Swift library for interacting with the Proxmox Virtual Environment API, featuring a service-oriented architecture for better organization and maintainability.
+A modern Swift library for interacting with the Proxmox Virtual Environment API

+> **⚠️ PREVIEW RELEASE**
+> This library is currently in preview and under active development.
+APIs may change without notice between versions.
+Use with caution in production environments and pin to specific versions to avoid unexpected breaking changes.

 ## Features